Traumatic Brain Injury (TBI)

 Improving Services for TBI

-The TBI Services and Prevention Council (SPC), advisors to MDCH for the TBI project, helps guide MDCH and other public agencies in implementing the TBI systems change efforts.
+- MDCH Service Improvement Efforts The TBI Services and Prevention Council (SPC), advisors to MDCH for the TBI grant, helps guide MDCH and other public agencies in implementing the TBI systems change efforts.

-- Report of a five-year study on how to best address the needs of Michigan citizens living with a disability due to TBI.
+- Findings of a five-year study on how to best address the needs of Michigan citizens living with a disability due to TBI.